 The prime responsibility of a healthcare quality manager is to deliver quality patient care and have to oversee day-to-day quality improvement activities.
-The healthcare quality manager is directly responsible for developing and implementing best practices regarding quality measurement.
-Moreover, the healthcare quality manager is responsible for strategic planning for the QI enhancement plan.
-In addition, the healthcare quality manager has to coordinate with clinical coordinators and care coordinators.
+The manager is directly responsible for developing and implementing best practices regarding quality measurement.
+Moreover, the manager is responsible for strategic planning for the QI enhancement plan and have to coordinate with clinical coordinators and care coordinators.

 The TPA manager act as an intermediary between the policyholder and the insurance provider.
 In fact processing of claims and settlements is the core responsibility of the TPA manager.
 Moreover, the TPA manager coordinates with all the departments to assure a hassle-free claim process.

 In conclusion, a BBA in Hospital Management offers a wide range of career opportunities in the healthcare industry.
 Graduates of this course can pursue careers as hospital administrators, health services managers, medical and health services managers, and healthcare consultants, among others.
 These careers offer a mix of challenging work, good pay, and job satisfaction.